wlcheong0726/baking-app/DEVLOG.md

     - BlogPostServiceTest - added fail test for createBlogPostWithImage method.
     - Added new test class - ImageFileStorageServiceTest - to test successful and unsuccessful scenarios of image upload.
     - TODO: ImageFileStorageService - need to review type of exception thrown with content type.

+## 21 Oct 2025
+BACKEND:
+1. BlogPostController: separated get all blog posts and get blog posts with pagination + search into two endpoints.
+TODO: need to review and see if separating the two is the best option
+2. IBlogPostService & BlogPostService: new method getBlogPostWithConditions takes keyword and pageable as parameters for pagination & search/filter - keyword can be null but always takes pageable as it has default values in controller - always finds Page objects from repo.
+3. BlogPostRepository - added new method searchBlogPosts with custom query using JPQL to return blog posts by keyword & pageable object.

+## 31 Oct 2025
+FRONTEND:
+- new branch: feature/pagination-search
+- BlogsPage - added search bar and pagination elements: page no., page navigation buttons, sort direction dropdown, sort by dropdown and added stylings for these
+- updated blog card so it's always within browser frame and error code for creating blog

+## 03 Nov 2025
+FRONTEND:
+- updated stylings and comments for pagination and search

+## 04 Nov 2025
+BACKEND:
+1. PageResponse: new record class to structure return type for getBlogPostsWithConditions() in service - PageResponse<BlogPost> - holds metadata for Page object and blog posts list returned.
+2. BlogPostController, IBlogPostService, BlogPostService - updated return type and logic that enables it

+FRONTEND:
+- added library - react-icons
+- updated stylings for pagination and search
+- moved loading and error for fetchblog logic to only apply for BlogsList and not the whole BlogsPage - meaning pagination and search elements will always display on page regardless of whether blogslist is fetched from server

+## 05 Nov 2025
+BACKEND:
+- updated BlogPostServiceTest to include success tests for pagination & search
+- added argument captor for get all blogs tests
+- merged feature/pagination-sorting-filtering into develop

+FRONTEND:
+- deleted commented out code
+- merged feature/pagination-search into develop